ShenZhen-Yu/IT-Support-homelab/README.md

 - Firewall troubleshooting
 - Documentation of lab steps and issues

+## Latest Progress Update
+As of March 24, 2026, I completed the second phase of the lab by beginning Active Directory administration tasks.
+I created OUs, users, and groups, and successfully joined CLIENT1 to the `corp.local` domain.

+During this process, I also resolved several setup issues:
+- Set a password for the local Administrator account so server promotion/setup tasks could continue
+- Corrected CLIENT1 DNS settings so it could locate the domain
+- Adjusted user passwords to meet Windows password complexity requirements

 ## Next Steps
 The next phase of this lab will include:
 - Promoting the server to a Domain Controller